ShilohZheng/WebDev-Coursework-ShilohZheng/Unit 3/Unit 3 Reflection.md

-# Reflection on Unit 3 - Client Project
+# Unit 3 Reflection: Client Project

 In Unit 3, I learned how to work with clients to design a website that meets their needs.
 Through interviewing sample clients like Sara, Kai, and Shannon, I discovered how important it is to understand someone's personality and goals before starting to code.
 I now see that a good website isn't just about technical skills - it's about listening and problem-solving.